cloudflare/cloudflare-docs/content/security-center/_index.md

 ## Availability

-Cloudflare Security Center is available in beta to customers on all plans.
+Cloudflare Security Center is available to customers on all plans.
 If you have any comments, questions, or bugs to report, contact us at securitycenter@cloudflare.com or create a post in the [Cloudflare Community forum](https://community.cloudflare.com/c/security/security-center/65).

 The frequency of security scans depends on your Cloudflare plan — refer to [Scan frequency](/security-center/about/#scan-frequency) for more information.